Affiliate links on Android Authority may earn us a commission. Learn more.

 What you need to know about the OnePlus Nord N20

-Of course, the Nord N20 is dramatically less capable than OnePlus’ flagship phones, including older models still on sale such as the heavily discounted OnePlus 8T.
-At the same time, the Nord N20 competes with various sub-mid-rangers from the likes of Samsung, Motorola, HMD Global, and others.
+Of course, the Nord N20 is dramatically less capable than OnePlus’ flagship phones.
+At the same time, the Nord N20 competes with various sub-mid-rangers from the likes of Samsung, Motorola, HMD Global, and even Google.
 The market for $300 phones is a crowded one.
 Balancing features and performance with value for money is a tricky undertaking.

 This phone from OnePlus packs an updated processor, a bigger battery, and a reconfigured camera package, but walks back the display specs and speaker arrangement.
 It also carries over a whole lot, such as the radios, ports, and other basic features.